-The law further requires that the state cost per inmate day be certified annually and that the certified cost be used as the basis for verifying the ten percent savings required for private contractor costs.
+The law further requires that the state cost per inmate day be certified annually by a CPA and that the certified cost be used as the basis for verifying the ten percent savings required for private contractor costs.

 Chapter 964, Laws of 1996 (Local and Private), established the East Mississippi Correctional Facility Authority.
-The bill authorized such authority to contract with MDOC for the private incarceration of up to 1,000 prisoners in compliance with the provisions of MISS.
+The bill authorized such authority to contract with MDOC for the private incarceration in a psychiatric facility of up to 1,000 prisoners in compliance with the provisions of MISS.
 CODE ANN.
 Sections 47-5-1211 through 47-5-1227.